Our Experience Shipping Our RV (+ Tips for Hiring an RV Transport Company)

 The actual trip was fine as far as the RV was concerned except for one other issue.
 When he was backing our RV into its spot, the driver had to cut a sharp angle, and the corner of the toolbox on his truck bed punched a small hole in the fiberglass exterior of our RV.

-He offered to pay for the damage, but by that time we felt like we wanted to just be done with the job and move on with our lives, so we declined the offer.
-It’s possible that uShip.com would have paid for the damage (their website says they’ll cover up to $500 worth of damage), but we had too much going on in our lives at that point and chose not to mess with the hassle.
+It’s possible that uShip.com would have paid for the damage (their website says they’ll cover up to $500 worth of damage).
+But we had too much going on in our lives with the move and chose not to mess with the hassle.

 By now you’re probably thinking, “What a terrible experience!” and wondering why I would ever think of using uShip.com again.